qiisziilbash/Simple_World_Simulation/description.md

 ## Rules
-- agents take actions constantly unless they have food and no one is attacking
+- agents take actions constantly unless they have food and no one is attacking or they cannot move because they are blocked
-    - agents either stay where they are or move forward, left, right, backward
+    - agents either move forward, left, right, backward if not blocked
     - each of their action has an equal probability
     - agents can not go to the blocked cells